PyAntony/chat-rooms-app/README.md

 **- Personal touch:**

-database is persistent; the state of the database (users, channels, and messages) is stored in the ‘storage’ directory.
+Database is persistent; the state of the database (users, channels, and messages) is stored in the ‘storage’ directory.
 To accomplish this the USERS and CHANNELS dictionaries are stored in pickle files after every modification.
 When the server is restarted the contents of this files are read.
-There is also a function to reset the state.
+There is also a function to reset the state if needed.
 These functions are called at the beginning of ‘application.py’:

 ```python
 # GLOBALS